-The market in the areas served by Bouvet is good in both Norway and Sweden.
-Its biggest areas are the public sector, energy, oil and gas, and transport.
-In addition, demand has increased markedly in the health sector and banking/finance.
-The rapid pace of digitalisation on the way towards a more data-driven society provides a high level of demand for all Bouvet's services.
-During 2016, the company was closely integrated in digitalisation work at its clients and contributed expertise on digitalisation and technology.
+The market in Bouvet's service areas is good in both Norway and Sweden.
+Its biggest business areas are the public sector, oil and gas, transport and energy.
+In addition, demand increased in the manufacturing and retail sectors during 2017.
+The rapid pace of digitalisation on the way towards a more data-driven society creates a high level of demand for all Bouvet's services.
+During 2017, the company was closely integrated in digitalisation work at its clients and contributed expertise on digitalisation and technology.